 What is a Payment Gateway?

-This means whether your customers are making a payment via a “card not present” (CNP) transaction—like via your eCommerce site, using a virtual shopping basket, or over the phone or mail using a virtual terminal—you’ll need a payment gateway.
+This means whether your customers are making a payment via a “card not present” (CNP) transaction—like via your eCommerce site, using a virtual shopping cart, or over the phone or mail using a virtual terminal—you’ll need a payment gateway.

 Payment gateways encrypt and route all entered data, such as your customers’ credit card information.
 This creates a secure connection that connects payment and credit card processors, card networks, and financial institutions such as the acquiring bank and your customers’ issuing banks.